 What’s in it for a Section 8 Landlord?

 On the renter side, Section 8 is a great option for those who need housing assistance.
 And for the landlord, there are other benefits to the program as well.

 - Guaranteed On-Time Payments: Each month you will receive a check from your local housing authority for their percentage of your Section 8 tenant’s rent.
 This can be anywhere from 30-100% of the total rental amount.

-- Long Term Tenancy : Most renters who find a Section 8 accepting landlord will remain your tenant for a long time in order to avoid the process of the rental search again.
-For landlords this means less vacancies and more money in the bank.
+- Long Term Tenancy: Most renters who find a Section 8 accepting landlord will remain your tenant for a long time in order to avoid the process of the rental search again.
+For landlords, this means fewer vacancies and more money in the bank.

-What are negatives to being a Section 8 landlord?
+What are the negatives to being a Section 8 landlord?

 Are Section 8 tenants bad renters?

 Unfortunately, Section 8 tenants have a bad reputation that stems from people believing that low income/no income=bad tenants.
 Landlords who have negative experiences with Section 8 renters claim that these tenants are more likely to cause (extensive) property damage, host long-term guests, and complain to management.
 On the other hand, there are plenty of landlords who have had positive experiences with Section 8 tenants, citing pleasant landlord-tenant relationships and reliable rental payments.

 In reality, Section 8 tenants are no different than some renters who do not receive government assistance.
 There are bad renters out there who do not accept lease terms or respect the home they live in.